sebeichholz/feeling-responsive/pages/getting-started.md

 1. Add your own `logo.png` to `/assets/img/`.
 1. Open `_data/socialmedia.yml` and add your own social media links.
 1. Open `_data/navigation.yml` and customize your navigation.
-1. Open `_data/language.yml` and translate the theme if necessary.
 1. Open `_data/services.yml` and customize links in the footer.
 1. Open `_data/network.yml` and customize links in the footer.
 1. Open `_data/authors.yml` and edit author information and set default author in `config.yml`.